Geonovum/OAPIF-PDOK-INSPIRE/Examples.md

 1. implementation of ETRS89 as output CRS conform [[PUB-5]]
 2. metadata of the service and link to the service in the metadata of the dataset
 3. test direct WFS or GML input into Pygeoapi
+4. link to the license
-4. testing with more complex INSPIRE themes than Statistical Units
+5. testing with more complex INSPIRE themes than Statistical Units
+6. adjust to the Dutch API design rules

 #### Geoserver versus INSPIRE requirements

 Based on the geoserver implementation on the Geonovum testbed, it was possible to publish two layers from Statistical Units as OAPIF.
 The Geocat Bridge plugin in QGIS was used for this.
-The result is a two-layer OAPIF: https://apisandbox.geonovum.nl/geoserver/nl_su_nuts/ogc/features/collections/
+The result is a two-layer OAPIF: https://apisandbox.geonovum.nl/geoserver/nl_su_nuts/ogc/features/collections/ The following findings were encountered during the test at the Geonovum testbed for OGC-API-Features with Geoserver via Geocat Bridge.

+***RQ 1:OGC API Features Core***
+The INSPIRE validator gave one error on the respons of the filters, links and featuresID

+***RQ 4:predefined download***
+There is no link to the metadata of the dataset.
+There is no link to the featureconcept metadata of the dataset.
+The licence link is missing.

+***RQ 5:GeoJSON***
+The source encoding used was the GML as resulted from the WFS request mentioned above.
+It was converted into gpkg via QGIS v3.16. which was input to Geoserver via Gecat Bridge.
+The conversion to the output in GeoJSON was an automated process within Geoserver.

+***RQ 6:bulk download***
+The was no bulk download link.

+***RQ 7:CRS ETRS89 and WGS84***
 https://apisandbox.geonovum.nl/geoserver/nl_su_nuts/ogc/features/collections/su_nuts1_2016_RDNew?f=application%2Fjson
 clearly shows that multiple CRSs are supported.
 The items can be retrieved with multiple CRS's as output.